cqol-77/testLocalGit/readme.txt

 Git has a mutable index called stage
 Git tarcks aad bu

-Creating a new branch is AND quick.
+Creating a new branch is ANDquick.